The success of your business depends on how you perceive the onboarding journey. If you ask why onboarding is important, you’ve missed the point.

 First impressions last

-While you are not announcing it with a trumpet blast, you are evaluating your new hires right from the start, checking how best they can fit in and if they measure up to your expectations.
+While you are not announcing it with a trumpet blast, you evaluate your new hires from the start, checking how best they can fit in and if they meet your expectations.

 From their side, these people are also assessing you, and they can make up their minds pretty fast in developing their first impression of you and your company.

-That said, the first impression they make of you speaks volumes of the culture you have in the company that you run and could very well be the most important factor why or why not they will decide to stay with you.
+That said, the first impression they make of you speaks volumes of your culture in the company you run and could very well be the most important factor why or why not they will decide to stay with you.

 For one, it is easy to overlook the personal touch that comes with the power of reassuring a nervous new hire.
 You can send a welcome email with key information and include paperwork they can work on in advance.